rmp15/rstudio_cloud_tutorial/README.md

 Contents of project by folder and script:

+create_folder_structure.R           - script to initially create and define folder structure if not already there

 essentials                          - folder for essential scripts in every tutorial.
 This is a lot of background processing stuff which can be skipped if short on time:

-a_01_create_folder_structure.R      - script to initially create and define folder structure if not already there\
-a_02_packages_to_load.R             - script to initially set up all the R packages that would be needed for the RStudio Cloud tutorial a_03_universal_objects.R            - a set of R objects which occur in all scripts\
+a_01_packages_to_load.R             - script to initially set up all the R packages that would be needed for the RStudio Cloud tutorial a_02_universal_objects.R            - a set of R objects which occur in all scripts\
-a_04_functions.R                    - a set of functions which are used throughout all scripts a_05_script_initiate.R              -
+a_03_universal_custom_functions.R   - a set of functions which are used throughout all scripts a_04_script_initiate.R              - runs scripts a_01 to a_03

 basics                              - folder for absolute basics folder: